bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Intro to Ports

-You now have a server sitting out there on the Internet and this server is doing a lot of different things and talking to other devices on the Internet.
-Depending on your application it could be responding to web requests, database queries, sending and receiving email, and let's not forget handling the SSH sessions we've been using this whole time.
-But how does your server know which application is in charge of handling each type of request?
+- how does your server know which application is in charge of handling each type of request?
-The answer is ports.
-Each of your applications are configured to respond to requests destined for a specific port.
+- Each of your applications are configured to respond to requests destined for a specific port.
-For example, a web server would by default respond on port 80, the default port for HTTP.
+- For example, a web server would by default respond on port 80, the default port for HTTP.
-We can control which ports our server is allowed to accept requests for using an application called the firewall.
+- We can control which ports our server is allowed to accept requests for using an application called the firewall.
-We'll do that shortly, but for now let's explore some common ports.

 ## Default Ports for Popular Services

-Below are a few of the most common services a web server would run.
+- Below are a few of the most common services a web server would run.
-Identify the default port for each of these services.

 - HTTP runs on port 80.
 - HTTPS is 443.
 - SSH is 22.